CE-Programming/asm-docs/pages/setup/asmsetup.md

 Navigate into this folder and make another folder, this one called 'myfirstasmprgm'

-Create a new file in the 'myfirstasmprgm' directory called 'main.asm'.
-This is where you will place all of the code you write.

-Next, create a new file in the 'myfirstasmprgm' directory called 'ti84pce.inc'.
-This is an include file, which defines
+Create two new files in the 'myfirstasmprgm' directory called 'main.asm' and 'ti84pce.inc'.

 Now, you will need the include file for the TI-84+CE/TI83PCE calculator line.
-It is constantly being updated; you can find the latest version here: [CE Include File]http://wikiti.brandonw.net/index.php?title=84PCE:OS:Include_File)
+You can find the latest version here: [CE Include File](http://wikiti.brandonw.net/index.php?title=84PCE:OS:Include_File)

 Simply copy all the text on that page within the gray box into the 'ti84pce.inc' file, save, and exit.

+Now, copy and paste the following assembly code into the 'main.asm' file:

+{% highlight %}
+#include "ti84ce.inc"

+.db t2ByteTok,tAsmCmp
+.org usermem

+call _HomeUp
+ld hl,msg
+call _PutS
+ret

+msg:
+ .db "Hello World!",0
+{% endhighlight %}

 Now, you are going to need an assembler.
 Simply put, this assembler will translate your assembly-flavored code into something that the calculator can execute.
 Remember, the calculator has no idea what 'code' even is, and can only do what you tell it to.